Image-Specific Adaptation of Transformer Encoders for Compute-Efficient Segmentation: Proposed Methodology:

-where $\loss_{\text{mask}}(\cdot,\cdot)$ is a binary mask loss and $\loss_{\text{class}}(\cdot,\cdot)$ is the corresponding classification loss. $\lambda_{\text{mask}}$ and $\lambda_{\text{class}}$ represent the associated loss weights. \paragraph{Method motivation.} Our motivation stems from the observation that layers within the transformer encoder of M2F exhibit non-uniform contributions to Panoptic Quality (PQ) \cite{kirillov2019panoptic}, as discussed in \Secref{sec:intro}.
+Our motivation stems from the observation that layers within the transformer encoder of M2F exhibit non-uniform contributions to Panoptic Quality (PQ) \cite{kirillov2019panoptic}, as discussed in \cref{sec:intro}.
 This prompts us to question the necessity of all $K=6$ layers for every image and target minimizing layer usage according to the user's computational constraints while ensuring that overall performance remains within acceptable bounds.
-Hence, we adopt an adaptive early exiting approach driven by three critical components: \begin{enumerate} \item \emph{Model suitability for early exiting.} Traditional early exiting techniques \cite{tang2023you, xu2023lgvit, liu2021mevt, wang2022single, jiang2023multi, yang2023exploiting, valade2024eero, tang2023need, zhang2023adaptive} often face challenges in maintaining satisfactory performance levels at potential exit points throughout the neural network.
+Hence, we adopt an adaptive early exiting approach driven by three critical components:

+1. \emph{Model suitability for early exiting.} Traditional early exiting techniques \cite{tang2023you, xu2023lgvit, liu2021mevt, wang2022single, jiang2023multi, yang2023exploiting, valade2024eero, tang2023need, zhang2023adaptive} often face challenges in maintaining satisfactory performance levels at potential exit points throughout the neural network.
 We recognize the importance of a model architecture that not only allows for early exiting but also ensures that the performance remains consistently high.
 Therefore, we aim to develop a model that not only permits early exits but also for which the accuracy steadily improves as the network delves deeper into its architecture.
-By prioritizing this aspect, we seek to establish a framework where early exiting does not compromise the overall performance of the model. \item \emph{Efficient and effective gating network for optimal exit decision making.} The efficacy of an early exiting strategy heavily depends on the ability to make informed exit decisions.
+By prioritizing this aspect, we seek to establish a framework where early exiting does not compromise the overall performance of the model.

+2. \emph{Efficient and effective gating network for optimal exit decision-making.} The efficacy of an early exiting strategy heavily depends on the ability to make informed exit decisions.
 A gating network must strike a delicate balance, minimizing computational overhead while effectively identifying components that can be bypassed without compromising accuracy.
-Our objective is to design a lightweight yet powerful gating mechanism capable of discerning optimal exit points within the model architecture. \item \emph{Dynamic control mechanism for cost-performance trade-off.} We require a mechanism with the ability to adaptively regulate the balance between computational cost and performance according to user-defined priorities.
-Such a mechanism empowers the model to exit at the optimal layer based on specific needs and desired outcomes, ensuring efficient resource allocation and maximizing utility in various application scenarios, particularly in resource-constrained environments like edge computing or real-time applications. \end{enumerate}
+Our objective is to design a lightweight yet powerful gating mechanism capable of discerning optimal exit points within the model architecture.